 USMLE Service Transition 2026: The Complete IMG Guide

-On January 12, 2026, the USMLE program completed one of the most significant administrative restructurings in its history.
-All IMG Step exam services (registration, scheduling, eligibility management) moved from ECFMG to FSMB.
-At the same time, US student Step 3 services moved from FSMB to NBME.
+Effective January 12, 2026, the USMLE program transferred all International Medical Graduate exam services — registration, scheduling permits, eligibility management, and score delivery — from ECFMG to the Federation of State Medical Boards (FSMB).
+Concurrently, US student Step 3 services moved from FSMB to NBME.

 What Happened: The Two-Phase Transition